cubiio/100-days-of-code/log.md

 *Afternoon*

-* Back to my Uddacity FSND studies, focussing on my build a blog project and the first problem set - user registration.
+* Back to my Udacity FSND studies, focussing on my build a blog project and the first problem set - user registration.

 **Thoughts**: